glapointe7/CaterpillarTubePricing/CodeBook.md

 ### Dataset Codes
 In this entire dataset, there is no blank cell.
 The `NA` values mean that a value is not applicable to a specific field property.
 The value `0` always means a numerical value, not a boolean value like `false` nor a missing value.
 The notation `Y` means `YES` and can be treated as the value `1`.
 The notation `N` means `NO` and can be treated as the value `0`.
 Finally, the value `NONE` means that there is no such component on a certain tube assembly.
 We will treat `NA` and `NONE` as `NA` values.

-We can also see the code `OTHER` which is associated with the identifiant `9999`.
+We can also see the code `Other` which is associated with the identifiant `9999`.
 This means that this element is another element which is not contained in the given list.

 There are also many identifiant codes used in fields [Table]_id.
 Here are the list: